AditiB007/final-project-tdang018_abehe002_jnaje010/README.md

 - Terminal Hero is an in-terminal text based RPG where you can create a hero to go on different quests and engage in combat with various enemies.
 - This project is important to us as it reminds us of our beloved childhood games and now we have the opportunity to make an homage to them.
 - We plan to develop this game in Python and will be using various tools for our project such as VSCode, Atom, and WSL2.
-- * VSCode: Text editor with various extensions to add extra functionality (https://code.visualstudio.com/)
+  * VSCode: Text editor with various extensions to add extra functionality (https://code.visualstudio.com/)
-- * Atom: Text editor with various packages to enhance user experience (https://atom.io/)
+  * Atom: Text editor with various packages to enhance user experience (https://atom.io/)
-- * WSL2: Windows Subsystem for Linux 2.
+  * WSL2: Windows Subsystem for Linux 2.
 Allows developers to be able to run Linux natively in Windows 10 (https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-- Our input will be:
+* Our input will be:
-- * Movement (WASD/Arrow Keys)
+  * Movement (WASD/Arrow Keys)
-- * Various Actions: Attacking, Defending, Item Use (Various Keys)
+  * Various Actions: Attacking, Defending, Item Use (Various Keys)
-- * String Input: Character Creation, etc. (Keyboard User Input)
+  * String Input: Character Creation, etc. (Keyboard User Input)
-- 2 Design Patterns:
+* 1st Design Pattern: Composition/Aggregation
-- * Composition/Aggregation: We are using this design pattern because we are going to need to put together a bunch of small parts to create a bigger result, and composition is used in almost everything in computer science.
-For this design pattern, structure is very important to determine the structure of elements.
-In terms of hierachy we will need to know which elements are parents of which children, as well as which elements need to reference other elements.
-We can already see that some features of the game will require composition such as the player's class consisting of different subclasses.
+  * We are using this design pattern because we are going to need to put together a bunch of small parts to create a bigger result, and composition is used in almost everything in computer science.
+  * For this design pattern, structure is very important to determine the structure of elements.
+In terms of hierachy, we will need to know which elements are parents of which children, as well as which elements need to reference other elements.
+This organizational overhead is a problem that can be solved by correctly composing with Composite and Aggregation.
+  * We can already see that some features of the game will require composition such as the player's class consisting of different subclasses.
+* 2nd Design Pattern: Strategy
-- * Strategy: We are using this design pattern because we will be using inheritance to build all of our characters and their traits.
+  * We are using this design pattern because we will be using inheritance to build all of our characters and their traits.
 It is also a good design pattern for runtime changes, which we will be making for a game with user input.
-In terms of problems, anything that deals with runtime changes can experience bugs and crashes.
-Because of this we anticipate the need to test extensively for different events and alternative class objects.
-The strategy pattern is a well known method to be able to solve the issue of deciding which class object to use at runtime.
+  * In terms of problems, anything that deals with runtime changes can experience bugs and crashes.
+Because of this, we anticipate the need to test extensively for different events and alternative class objects.
+By having a Strategy be responsible for this, we can address the range of testing by unit testing each class that is used.
+It will also properly handle those changes dynamically so that as developers, we do not commit hardcoded mistakes with pointers.
+  * This strategy pattern is a well known method to be able to solve the issue of deciding which class object to use at runtime.
 This will lead to a good solution for allowing that flexibility to the user.
+* 3rd Design Pattern: Factory
+  * We will need to create enemies for the player to fight, so this design pattern will fit that feature well.
+It will determine the process for enemies spawning in the game.
+  * Creating enemies means creating new objects at runtime, so this can lead to memory management issues and bugs or crashes.
+If we are careful with this design pattern though, it can properly make them and solve potential memory leaks.
+  * The factory design pattern standardizes how to instantiate objects of particular classes, so it is a good choice for ensuring that enemies are not created incorrectly.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to